xayanide/heldrapidclicker/README.md

 ## Features
 - Hold your left mouse button to rapidly perform left-clicks with `10ms` of delay in between by default.
 In 5 seconds CPS tests, it can click as fast up to 60 CPS max.
 - Toggle the macro on or off with the keyboard shortcut `CTRL + E`, this is configurable!
-- System tray icon and tooltip when hovered that indicates whether the macro is turned on or off.
+- System tray icon and tooltip text that appears when hovered.
+This indicates whether the macro is turned on or off.
-- A cursor tooltip that appears at the bottom right of the user's cursor when the macro is toggled.
+- A cursor tooltip that appears at the bottom right of the user's cursor right when the macro is toggled.

 ### Credits
 - https://www.autohotkey.com/docs/v2

 ## Prerequisites
-- AutoHotkey V2.0 and later versions.
+- AutoHotkey V2.0 or later versions.

 ## Installation